alexeykuz-sys/LinguaGames-Project-MS2/README.md

 During testing I found that all iOS users encountered a display glitch where the front-face cards do not show when the user touches a card to flip.
 Instead it momentarily displays the image then flips to the inverted back face card. no such problem was found on Galaxy devices.
+The game is developed as non commercial exercise and depends on free allowance of API provider, therefore errors might appear in console related to excessive calls to API and on

 **4. Version Control**